hack5t3r1sk/rmshell/README.md

-# rmshell
+# RM-Shell - v0.6

 ## About me
-*rmshell* is a tool to help you resolve [root-me.org](https://www.root-me.org/) challenges withou any browser.
+*RM-Shell* is a tool to help you resolve [root-me.org](https://www.root-me.org/) challenges without any browser.

 It helps you in several ways:
 * Organization
   - It creates a directory for each challenge you start
   - It downloads the source-code
-  - It downloads all the ressources associated this challenge
+  - It downloads all the ressources associated with this challenge
 * Connectivity / stability
   - It connects automatically on the website, thus white-listing your current IP for SSH challenges
   - If your IP has changed, it reconnects :=]
   - It supports SOCKS if you prefer to hide from prying eyes (SSH / Tor / etc...)
-  - It makes it easy to work on a challenge when offline
+  - It makes it easy to work on a challenge if you're offline
 * Performance
   - It has a much lighter performance impact than IE/FF/Chromium
   - It spares you a lot of (now) useless clicks, just navigate around